 Year Zero is early September 1987, a slow night at Dingwalls, then a dive club in Camden.
 I’m at Across The Tracks, Simon Goffe’s Rare Groove night, to photograph the sharp-dressed crowd, when I bump into Darren Reynolds.
 He tells me he’s starting a fanzine and needs a photographer – am I interested?

 It soon becomes clear that we share a passion for music and an amazement that no-one is covering the scene the way it deserves.
-Neither of us knows the first thing about publishing, but that doesn’t seem to be a problem: within a few hours, I’m assistant editor!
-So of course I’m in.
+Neither of us knows the first thing about publishing, but that doesn’t seem to be a problem: within a few hours, I’m assistant editor.
 Now we have a fanzine to produce.

 We printed 850 copies.
 At the time it seemed a huge number, a daunting prospect to punt out almost a thousand thin, cheap, fanzines.
 But we did it – we figured getting the magazines out there shouldn’t be a problem, with the huge network of record shops that covered the UK at that time.
 It’s difficult, now, to imagine now just how many there were: Soho alone boasted around a dozen specialist stores, each with its own clientele and its own vibe.
 The shops ordered… and reordered!
 Within ten days, we’d sold out.